-Cardinal Hill Swim and Racquet Club in Vienna, VA serves 625 families who live in the neighborhoods just west of Tysons Corner.
+Cardinal Hill Swim and Racquet Club located in Vienna, VA serves 700 families who live in the neighborhoods just west of Tysons Corner.

-The club’s facilities include a bath house, a large main pool that features a diving well with two one-meter diving boards, a water slide, an intermediate pool and a baby pool.
+The club’s facilities include a bath house, a large main pool that features a diving well with two one-meter diving boards and a water slide, an intermediate pool and a baby pool.
 The club also has seven high quality, lighted tennis courts, a snack bar, and a sand volleyball court.
-Members and their guests may use the cabana and the spacious picnic areas for cookouts and private parties.
+Members and their guests may use the cabana and the spacious picnic areas for private parties.

 Cardinal Hill, known as “the fastest pool in the Northern Virginia Swim League (NVSL),” joined the swim league shortly after it opened in 1968.
 Through the years, Cardinal Hill has been the venue of choice for NVSL All-Star swimming and diving meets as well as countless divisional meets.

 One reason for Cardinal Hill’s popularity is that its layout is conducive to record-setting times for NVSL swimmers.
 The cross-shaped 50-meter pool is set up for NVSL meets so that none of the 25-meter lanes is next to the pool borders.
 With open water adjoining the outside lanes, waves created by swimmers disperse into the main pool and diving well, thus limiting turbulence and allowing competitors to post best times.

 Until recent years, Cardinal Hill was fixture in the upper divisions of the NVSL and the team has won many championships swimming and diving championships.
 Several Cardinal Hill swimmers still hold NVSL regular season individual and relay records.